The Enchanted Snake

-It is Aarne-Thompson type 425A, the search for the lost husband.
+It is Aarne-Thompson type 425A, "The (Animal) Monster as Bridegroom".
 Others of this type include The Black Bull of Norroway, The Brown Bear of Norway, The Daughter of the Skies, The Enchanted Pig, The Tale of the Hoodie, Master Semolina, The Sprig of Rosemary, East of the Sun and West of the Moon, and White-Bear-King-Valemon.
+The second part of the tale, wherein the heroine finds the cure for her lover's ailment and cures him, ties it to tale type ATU 432, "The Prince as Bird".